 – Beers: depends on where you go but costs between $1-5, and is widely available – though there is a significant Muslim population there so watch out for Ramadan month.
 Guinness Breweries (Diageo) is #1 followed by Accra Breweries (SABMiller).
 Multiple brands of beer.

 – In bars, politics & business are common topics.
 Smoking is allowed indoors so you may prefer to sit outside.
 There are lots of small or regional political parties similar to Kenya, but since Ghana came out of a civil war less than 2 decades ago, they want ‘peaceful’ elections [but never say never].
 Two-term limits apply but old presidents never fade away!
 Jerry Rawlings remains popular.

-– Football: is HUGE, and as in Kenya, Arsenal & Manchester United fans are everywhere, but Arsenal seem to be the overwhelming favorite.
+– Football: is HUGE, and as in Kenya, Arsenal & Manchester United fans are everywhere, but Arsenal seems to be the overwhelming favorite.
 Of course, everyone looks up to the Ghanaian footballers in Europe.